70th ICCFR Annual Conference

 Prof. Angela Abela

-Professor at University of Malta
+Professor of Psychology at University of Malta

 Prof. Bahira S. Trask

-Professor at University of Delaware
+Professor of Human Development and Family Sciences at University of Delaware

 Prof. Dirk Geldof